 Your Access to and Control Over Information

 You may opt out of marketing communications from us at any time by contacting us via the email address or phone number given below or by following “unsubscribe” steps for email, as appropriate.
 At your request, we will remove your personal information from our files.

 You are solely responsible for maintaining the secrecy of your passwords or any account information.
 Please be careful and responsible whenever you are online.
 While we strive to protect your personal information, DigiPen does not ensure or warrant the security of any information you transmit to us, and you do so at your own risk.

 The Site is not intended for or directed to children under the age of 13.
 Any person who provides their information to DigiPen through the Site represents to DigiPen that they are 13 years of age or older.

 EU-U.S. Privacy Shield Policy

-This Privacy Shield Policy (“Policy”) applies to all personal information received by DigiPen (USA) Corporation, d/b/a DigiPen Institute of Technology (“DIT”, “we”, “our”, or “us”) in the United States from the European Economic Area (EEA) (which includes the member states of the European Union (EU) plus Iceland, Liechtenstein and Norway).
+This Privacy Shield Policy (“Policy”) applies to all personal information received by DigiPen (USA), LLC, d/b/a DigiPen Institute of Technology (“DIT”, “we”, “our”, or “us”) in the United States from the European Economic Area (EEA) (which includes the member states of the European Union (EU) plus Iceland, Liechtenstein and Norway).
 This Policy sets out our practices for collecting, using, maintaining, protecting and disclosing that personal information.

 For purposes of this Policy, the following definitions shall apply: